crispgm/atsa-notifier/README.md

 ## Concepts

-- Tournament Channel: Private channel created for each tournament. e.g. `HK-ATSA50-2024-12`
+- Tournament Channel: Private channel created for each tournament. e.g. `HK-ATSA50-2024-12`.
+For Feishu, a group will be created similarily.
 - Tournament Bot: Unified bot for all tournament channels.
-- Control Panel: Trigger the bot.
+- Control Panel: Setup and control the bot.
+- Announcements: Call players with voices.
-- Notification Providers:
+- Message Notifications:
-    - Feishu: for tournaments in China
+    - Feishu: for tournaments in China.
-    - Discord: for tournaments in rest of world
+    - Discord: for tournaments in rest of world.

 ## Features